lilioid/homepage/README.md

 Alternatively, a *Dockerfile* is provided which builds a docker image for the whole application including static asset serving via nginx.

-## Configuration Details

-There isn't really much to configure as most of the content is static except for the environment variables listed below:

-- `FORWARDED_ALLOW_IPS`: Comma separated list of IPs to trust when interpreting proxy headers.
-  Proxy headers are *X-Forwarded-For*, *X-Forwarded-Proto* and *X-Forwarded-Port* and allow overriding of requests source addresses.